sicpa-dlab/didcomm-react-native/README.md

 This package is React Native wrapper for [DIDComm JVM](https://github.com/sicpa-dlab/didcomm-jvm) library.
 It contains native modules that are using [DIDComm JVM](https://github.com/sicpa-dlab/didcomm-jvm) API and exposes Javascript/Typescript API using React Native bridge.

+Design documentation for complex parts of implementation can be found in [docs folder](./docs).

 ## Usage

 In your project root, create `.npmrc` file with following content to be able to install package from GitHub registry: